-Strike a Light – Arts & Heritage has been awarded another grant grant by the Trust for Developing Communities – Healthy Community Fund for a new Brighton project called Dancing with Dementia.
+Strike a Light – Arts & Heritage is pleased to hear that we’ve been given two further grants to run a new Dancing with Dementia project in Brighton in 2018 by the Trust for Developing Communities – Healthy Community Fund and the Mrs A Lacy-Tate Trust for our new Brighton project called Dancing with Dementia.

-– Healthy Community Fund.
-The sessions will start early next year and focus on people with early onset dementia, their families and scheme visitors.
+The sessions will start in February 2018 and focus on people with early onset dementia, their families and scheme visitors.

 “Dancing with Dementia is another excellent example of why Strike a Light is a truly committed community organisation.
 It’s not all about big grants, these local, hands-on local endeavours keep us in touch with our wonderfully diverse and vibrant neighbourhoods.
 Dancing is one of the best and most fun ways to communicate.
 I’m delighted to hear that we have been successful in our bid for support from the Healthy Neighbourhood Fund.”